semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 @## Bubbles intersection

-For this type of charts, we do not show values for the intersection of categories.
+For this type of charts, we don’t show values for the intersection of categories.
 On hovering over a specific circle, we show the values for that circle only.

 ![](static/hover-1.png)